 Volunteering in the hospital requires training and a commitment to a same-time, same-day schedule of 3 to 4 hours per week for a minimum of about six to eight months.
 Therefore, community events are the best way to participate if you are only visiting the area for a few months.

 What is the dress code?

 Volunteers are required to wear business casual attire.
 Shorts, sleeveless shirts, and open toed shoes are not permitted.
 Artificial nails or visible tattoos are also not permitted.
 Reviewing the dress code will be reviewed in more detail at the training.

 Are uniforms provided?

-Yes, Volunteer aprons are provided.
-A $10 donation is welcome.
+Yes, Volunteer aprons and shirt are provided.
+A $20 donation is welcome.

 Can I volunteer with a friend?

 Volunteers at Phoenix Children’s are assigned individually to areas for their service.
 You can certainly attend the Volunteer Info Session together, do your training together, and maybe even carpool if you’re assigned at the same time!
-It may be difficult to assign you to the same day and time but you’re welcome to discuss it at the interview if you’re selected.
+It may be difficult to assign you to the same day and time but you’re welcome to discuss it at the interview.

 Community events are different.
 Often we have friends and groups that participate together.
 Some groups participate in the events as a team-building activity.
 You can register to receive information about upcoming events.

 I don’t know what immunizations I had.
 What do I do?